xplenty/xplenty-api-doc-v2/sections/xplenty-terms.md

 An Xplenty **job** is a process that is responsible for performing a data flow according to a specific package on a Hadoop cluster.
 The job is a batch process that runs on a finite amount of data and then terminates.
 Several jobs can run the same package simultaneously.
 When you call the Xplenty API to run a new job, you supply the name of the package whose workflow the job should perform, and the cluster on which to run.

-### Cluster and Cluster Plan
+### Cluster

-An Xplenty **cluster** is a Hadoop cluster - a group of machines (nodes) that that is allocated exclusively to your account's users.
+An Xplenty **cluster** is a Hadoop cluster - a group of machines (nodes) that is allocated exclusively to your account's users.
 You can create one or more clusters, and you can run one or more jobs on each cluster.
-A cluster that you've created remains allocated to your account until you request to terminate the cluster.
+A cluster that you've created remains allocated to your account until it's terminated.

-A **cluster plan** is a definition of a cluster type, which includes the number of nodes in the cluster and its pricing.
-Cluster plan details can be viewed in the Xplenty web application.
-When you create a new cluster, you specify its cluster plan.
-You  may choose different cluster plans for different types of jobs and packages, depending on the computing power you require.

 ### Account and User
 An Xplenty **account** represents a related group (usually a company) of Xplenty **users**.